gt-webdev/meeting-oct-30/Readme.md

     def index
     end

+By default, rails will search for a corresponding file named index.html.erb.
+Since we never created the file, trying to view this page will return an error.
+Fortunately, the fix is simple, just create a new empty file named `index.html.erb` in your `app/views/users/` folder (notice that some editors will not save an empty file to disk, this can be overriden in Vim using `:w!` instead of the simple `:w`; another solution is to place some random html content in your new file).

 And we'll need to make a small addition to our application layout file.
 This file is located at `app/views/layouts/application.html.erb` and contain some